-- 5.6 For Emission Point AA-001, to demonstrate continuous compliance with the emission and operating limitations in Conditions 3.4 and 4.1, the permittee shall monitor and collect data in accordance with the following: - (a) Except for monitor malfunction, associated repairs, required performance evaluations, and required quality assurance or control activities, you must monitor continuously at all times that the stationary RICE is operating.
+- 5.6 For Emission Point AA-001, the permittee shall demonstrate continuous compliance with the limitations specified in Conditions 3.5 and 4.1 by monitoring and collecting data in accordance with the following requirements: - (a) Except for monitor malfunction, associated repairs, required performance evaluations, and required quality assurance or control activities, the permittee shall continuously monitor at all times that an engine is operating.
 A monitoring malfunction is any sudden, infrequent, not reasonable preventable failure of the monitoring to provide valid data.
 Monitoring failures that are caused in part by poor maintenance or careless operation are not malfunctions. - (b) The permittee may not use data recorded during monitoring malfunctions, associated repairs, and required quality assurance or control activities in data averages and calculations used to report emission or operating levels.
-The permittee must, however, use all the valid data collected during all other periods.
+However, the permittee shall use all the valid data collected during all other periods.